The-Academic-Observatory/observatory-platform/docs/tutorials/telescope_prog.md

  described above.

 ### SnapshotTelescope
+The SnapshotTelescope is a subclass of the Telescope class.
+This subclass can be used for 'snapshot' type telescopes.
+A 'snapshot' telescope is defined by the fact that each release contains a complete snapshot of all data and is loaded into a BigQuery table shard.
+The DAGs created with the snapshot telescope have catchup set to True by default, meaning that the DAG will catch up with any scheduled DAG runs in the past when the DAG is turned on, but setting catchup to False won't break the telescope.
+Within each scheduled period, there might be multiple releases available.

+The following methods are implemented and can all be added as general tasks:
+ * upload_downloaded
+ * upload_transformed
+ * bq_load
+ * cleanup

+Examples of snapshot telescopes found in the Observatory Platform include:
+ * Crossref Fundref
+ * Crossref Metadata
+ * Geonames
+ * GRID
+ * ONIX

 ### SnapshotRelease
+The SnapshotRelease is used with the SnapshotTelescope.
+The snapshot release always has a release date, and this date is used to create the release id.

 ### StreamTelescope
+The StreamTelescope is another subclass of the Telescope class.
+This subclass can be used for 'stream' type telescopes.
+A 'stream' telescope is defined by the fact that there is one main table with data and this table is constantly kept up to date with a stream of data.
+The telescope has a start and end date (rather than just a release date) and these are based on when the previous DAG run was started (start) and on the current run date (end).
+The `get_release_info` method can be used to push these start and end dates as XCOMs.
+These XCOMs can then be pulled in the `make_release` method that always has to be implemented and used to create the release instance.

+Because there is one main table that is kept up to date, the first time the telescope runs is slightly different to any later runs.
+For the first release, all available data is downloaded and loaded into the BigQuery 'main' table from a file in the storage bucket using the `bq_append_new` method.
+In this first run, the data is not loaded into a separate partition.

+For any later releases, any new data since the last run as well as any updated/deleted data is loaded into a separate partition in the BigQuery 'partitions' table.
+Then, there are 2 tasks to replace the old data (from the partitions) with the new, updated data in the main table.
+These updates might not be done every DAG run, but instead the update frequency is determined by the stream telescope property `bq_merge_days`.
+The telescope keeps track of the number of days since the last merge, by checking when the relevant task had the last 'success' state.

+When it is time to update the main table, a SQL merge query will find any rows in the main table that match the rows in the relevant table partitions and delete those matching rows from the main table.
+This is done with the `bq_delete_old` method.
+Next, all rows from the relevant table partitions are appended to the main table.
+This is done with the `bq_append_new` method.
+After these 2 tasks, any new rows are added to the main table and any old rows are updated in place.

+As an example, let's assume there is a telescope with `bq_merge_days` set to 14 and a `schedule_interval` to `@weekly`.
+Below is an overview of the expected states for each of the BigQuery load tasks for different run dates.

+On 2021-01-01.
+First release:
+ * bq_load_partition - skipped
+ * bq_delete_old - success (does not do anything, but set to success to keep track of days since last merge)
+ * bq_append_new - success (loads data from file into main table)

+On 2021-01-08.
+Later release, no merge yet:
+ * bq_load_partition - success (loads new/updated data into partition)
+ * bq_delete_old - skipped
+ * bq_append_new - skipped

+On 2021-01-15.
+Later release and merge:
+ * bq_load_partition - success (loads new/updated data into partition)
+ * bq_delete_old - success (deletes matching data of 2 partitions (2021-01-08 and 2021-01-15) from main table)
+ * bq_append_new - success (appends all data of 2 partitions (2021-01-08 and 2021-01-15) to main table)

+The DAGs created with the stream telescope have catchup set to False by default, setting the catchup to True will break the functionality of updating the BigQuery tables as explained above.

+The following methods are implemented and can all be added as general tasks:
+ * get_release_info
+ * upload_transformed
+ * bq_load_partition
+ * bq_delete_old
+ * bq_append_new
+ * cleanup

+Examples of stream telescopes found in the Observatory Platform include:
+ * Crossref Events
+ * DOAB
+ * OAPEN Metadata
+ * ORCID

 ### StreamRelease
+The StreamRelease is used with the StreamTelescope.
+The stream release has the start date, end date and first_release properties.
+The first_release property is a boolean and described whether this release is the first release, the start and end date are used to create the release id.

+### OrganisationTelescope

+### OrganisationRelease

 # Step by step tutorial
 ## A typical development pipeline